insite-gmbh/iDoc/articles/iAuth.md

       }
     ],
   ...
+  }
 ```

 ## App-User Relation

 This section is to map the user with the apps and specify additional data to exchange.
-e.g. If HMI asks for current AuthState it will get a number (e.g. 9) as the result.
+For example, if HMI asks for current AuthState, it will get a number (e.g. 9) as the result.

 |     AppId       |    UserId      | Data       |
 |:----------------|:--------------:|:----------:|